ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02.md

 Add at least four more so that you have a total of five tests.

-Once you are done, its time to commit the changes:
+Once you are done and saved the file, its time to commit the changes:

 * `git status`
 * `git add test_tempFuncs.py`